okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-center/directory-coexistence/overview/index.md

 Before applying the directory coexistence architecture, a network's IAM solution is split across many Identity Providers (IdPs):

 * Cloud-based IdPs such as Microsoft Azure Active Directory
-* On-prem IdPs based on LDAP
+* On-premises IdPs based on LDAP
-* On-prem IdPs based on a proprietary database
+* On-premises IdPs based on a proprietary database

 Users may need several usernames and passwords to access their applications.